Dr James Hellings

 Areas of interest

-James has research interests in Marxian-inflected histories and theories of modern and contemporary art, focusing on the work of Theodor W. Adorno, Walter Benjamin, and Jacques Rancière.
+James has research interests in Marxian-inflected histories and theories of modern and contemporary art, focusing on the philosophical works of Theodor W. Adorno, Walter Benjamin, and Jacques Rancière.
 Other research interests include:

 - alternative or resistant forms of popular culture